MicrosoftDocs/cpp-docs/docs/standard-library/span-class.md

 ## <a name="begin"></a> `span::begin`

-Returns an iterator pointing at the first element in the span.
+Get an iterator pointing at the first element in the span.

 ```cpp
 constexpr iterator begin() const noexcept;